Judith S. Bloch: Awards

 Bloch has been the recipient of numerous awards and citations.
 In July 2008, VCLC & Judith Bloch were inducted into Thirteen/WNET New York & WLIW21's Community Hall of Fame.
 She was named in the Long Island Business News Top 50 Women in Business, in 2005, the New York State Senate Women of Distinction Award (2000, 1998), the National Association of Social Workers New York State Chapter Lifetime Achievement Award (1999), and the Long Island Socially Responsible Entrepreneur of the Year Award (1994).

-In June, 2009, the Board of Trustees of Variety Child Learning Center named the center-based school at Variety Child Learning Center in Syosset, NY, the Judith S. Bloch School, to honor her life's achievements.
+In June, 2009, the Board of Trustees of Variety Child Learning Center (VCLC) named the center-based school at Variety Child Learning Center in Syosset, NY, "The Judith S. Bloch School", to honor her life's achievements.

 Personal life

-Judith S Bloch died on June 15, 2014, at Huntington Hospital after suffering a fall, according to Newsday.
+Judith S Bloch died on June 15, 2015, surrounded by her loving family, husband Dr. Milton Bloch and daughters, Natalie Bloch Langner and Susan Bloch LeachNewsday.
 She was 86.
+She was survived by her husband Milton Bloch, DDS, her three daughters, and seven grandchildren.

+Judith enjoyed the arts, music, folk dancing, travel and spending time with her family and friends.